-Tilt recognition allows using the stylus for shading like a real pencil.
-It is one of the most exciting features of the Apple pencil and many artists really love it.
-Samsung’s S-pen has no support for the tilt-recognition.
+So when you tilt the brush, the stylus goes into shading mode.
+It is one of the very interesting features of the Apple pencil and many artists really love it.

 Buttons – Both the S-pen and Apple pencil has a single shortcut button on the pen.
-The S-pen has a physical button which acts as an eraser.
-Apple pencil comes with a touch-sensitive button which switches between different tools.
-The touch button can be customized to do other function as per your needs.
+The S-pen has a physical button that switches between a pen and an eraser.

 The technology used: how do Apple Pencil and S-pen works?

-Many artists use a matte finish screen protector to further protect the screen from pen scratches as well as give it some texture for a better hold.
+To counter that – many artists use a matte finish screen protector (Amazon) to further protect the screen from pen scratches as well as give it some texture for a better hold.